haxtheweb/edtechjoker/draft-outline.md

 - Unrelated; Amazing CSS minion - https://codepen.io/AsyrafHussin/pen/wXjpyB
 - FlexBox really easy to understand - https://twitter.com/snowinglater/status/1615787738468610050

-## Remediation
-- Swap codepens / audit the codepen of your partner.
-Look for the following and anything else you don’t understand
-- Clean up your current card CSS so that media queries work
-- Use border and background-color to visually make your card look like a card
-- class="tihng" NOT class   =   "thing"
-- Drop usage of id=”whatever” unless for card or button
-- Usage of padding and margin that’s either base 8 or base 16
-- Remove `<br> <center> <b> <body> <head>` and any other tags discussed that have no purpose of other parallels
-- Replace all inline styles with CSS class / selector
-- Replace all tag specific CSS selectors with classes
-- Make another “card” so that 2 live on the screen side by side

 ## Thursday (or Tues depending on how quickly we get there)

 ## In class live demo